KittyGiraudel/site/_posts/2012-11-27-css-colors.md

   - colors
 ---

 Hi everyone!
 Today, we will talk about colors in CSS.
-There are many color specifications and we'll be talking about their history, what they mean and how to use them.
+There are many color specifications and we’ll be talking about their history, what they mean and how to use them.

-If you'd like to read about how to build a color scheme for a website then you might be interested in this article [Build a color scheme: the fundamentals](https://tympanus.net/codrops/2012/09/17/build-a-color-scheme-the-fundamentals/), or the article [Principles of Color and the Color Wheel](https://tympanus.net/codrops/2012/02/28/principles-of-color-and-the-color-wheel/) if you'd like to read about the color wheel.
+If you’d like to read about how to build a color scheme for a website then you might be interested in this article [Build a color scheme: the fundamentals](https://tympanus.net/codrops/2012/09/17/build-a-color-scheme-the-fundamentals/), or the article [Principles of Color and the Color Wheel](https://tympanus.net/codrops/2012/02/28/principles-of-color-and-the-color-wheel/) if you’d like to read about the color wheel.

 We will see how we can define colors in style sheets, what each one can be used for and more.
 But first, let me introduce the topic.